 We encourage everyone to try to maximize the percent of their calories from whole, plant-based foods—as it will be a huge Win-Win-Win for the planet, for our collective health and for the out-of-control cost of healthcare that is strangling most Western nations.
 But I should add that ANY plant based calories (even chips and sweets) are far better for our ecosystem than ANY animal-based calories.

-What about the big environmental groups?
+Most are “comfortably unaware.”
 Sadly, not a single one of our most prominent environmental groups or schools of sustainability in our universities is visibly sharing this alarming sustainability truth about animal-based food with the public.
-Why is that?
-A combination of two things:

 How about a little data?—$611,051 That’s what the highest paid CEO of a charitable environmental group was paid in 2012 (Reported by Charity Navigator).